 The decline of British watchmaking began in the 1850s with the advent of industrialization.
 British watchmakers couldn’t cope with the cheaper, more industrialized pocketwatches that were produced in the United States.
 “You could buy a very high quality American pocket watch for a third of the price of a British one and that really was the start of the decline,” says Smith.
 The next big nail in the coffin was when Switzerland industrialized the wristwatch-making process in the 20th century.
 By then Britain was losing the skills required to stay in the game.

 In the last decade or so, a clutch of British brands have risen to prominence.
-While the aviation-inspired Bremont has a more mainstream focus, boutique brands like Charles Frodsham and the Birmingham-based Struthers have flown the flag for artisanal watchmakers.
+While the aviation-inspired Bremont has a more mainstream focus, boutique firms like Charles Frodsham and the Birmingham-based Struthers have flown the flag for artisanal watchmakers.
 But for the best part of the decade, Roger W. Smith was the only British watchmaker making watches in their entirety, including most importantly the movement, in-house in the United Kingdom.

 “It is difficult.
 Once an industry disappears from a country, it is very difficult to replace that,” says Smith.
 “Yes, we are employing people and training them in our methods.
 I’m hoping that one day someone will leave my atelier and start his own watchmaking company.
 In the early days, it’s always going to be small, but there are things happening.
 Struthers, Bremont and Frodsham are all doing their good thing.
 These are tiny steps but it can only be good news for the industry.
 When I started, there was just George Daniels in England, there was Derek Pratt but he was in Switzerland.”